timdecode/LifeBrush/README.md

 - At least an Nvidia GTX 1080
 - HTC Vive

-I haven't tested with an Oculus Rift, I'm pretty sure it won't work out of the box.
+I haven't tested with an Oculus Rift, I'm pretty sure it won't work, but I would like to make it work someday.

 # Using LifeBrush